acising/KellectAgent-Windows/README.md

 - Private properties

-  This type properties is various depends on the Event types.
+  This type properties is various depends on the BaseEvent types.
 For example:

 1. file_create event